How do you implement chronological messaging with S7-300 CPUs and WinCC?

 Save the organization block OB1 and close the editor.

 |5||Configure block-related messages|

 After incorporating the message-compatible block you can change the message texts.
 For example, you can extend the message text by adding the actual name of the measuring point.
-For this you mark the instance data block, e.g. "DB1" in the SIMATIC Manager.
+For this you mark the instance data block in the SIMATIC Manager, "DB1", for example.
 In the pop-up menu you call the command "Special Object Properties > Messages...".

 The Message Configuration dialog opens.
 Change the message text accordingly for each relevant language.

 "OS Compile" creates the messages in WinCC.
-In earlier versions the procedure was also done with "Mapping" or "AS/OS Connection Data > Transfer".
+In earlier versions the procedure was also done with "Mapping" or "Transfer PLC/OS Connection Data".

 |9||Test the messages at WinCC Runtime|

 Start WinCC Runtime.
 Trigger the messages using the variable table.
 The messages are displayed in the alarm window of WinCC and can be acknowledged where necessary.
 You can diagnose the messages alternatively with the STEP 7 program "CPU Messaging".